 It’s an appropriate coincidence that Akureyri’s name is taken from a cornfield, as the people of Akureyri have always been very enthusiastic about gardening.
 The name Akureyri means field-spit and is said to originate from the fertile field that situated in one of the nearby gullies.

 The spitting part of the name is then taken from the five spits that in the older days protruded out into the fjord, Eyjafjörður.
-Four of those spits are now gone but the most northern one, Oddeyri, is still there today and can easily be seen when the town is visited.
-Oddeyri used to provide the boat shelter from wind and erosion so it has always been a favorite of the townsfolk.
+Four of those spits are now gone but the most northern one, Oddeyri, is still there today.
+It can easily be seen when the town is visited.